martimolanes/Iot-Stuff/README.md

 ```

 ## Troubleshooting Commands
+There is some useful scripts to help you in the direcotry `docs/examples`.
 ```bash
 # send data to the broker
 mosquitto_pub -h localhost -t weatherData -m '{"temperature": 22, "humidity": 50}'